• VAT-free shipping outside Norway

 • Capsules: Ideal for those who want a standardized dose without having to prepare the herbs themselves.
 Capsules are also taste neutral, which is an advantage for bitter herbs such as wormwood and gentian root.

-• Culinary use: Fennel seeds can be used in cooking, such as in bread, soups or spice mixtures, to add taste and support digestion.
+• Culinary use: Fennel seeds can be used in cooking, such as in breads, soups or spice mixes, to add flavor and support digestion.
 Lemon balm leaves can be used in salads or as a garnish.

 For best effect, the herbs should be used as part of a holistic approach to digestive health, including:

-• Balanced diet: Rich in fiber, fruits, vegetables and fermented foods to support the intestinal microbiota.
+• Balanced diet: Rich in fibre, fruit, vegetables and fermented foods to support the gut microbiota.

 • Adequate fluid intake: To prevent constipation and support intestinal motility.